imyaruzhao/-/README.md

 4. In **Site settings → Build & deploy → Environment**, add:
    - `GEMINI_API_KEY` = your Gemini API key
 5. Trigger a deploy.
 Netlify will build and serve the `dist` folder.
+6. If you update `GEMINI_API_KEY`, redeploy so the new value is baked into the build.

-> Note: This repo includes a `netlify.toml` with an SPA redirect so client-side routing works.
+> Note: This repo includes a `netlify.toml` with an SPA redirect so client-side routing works on direct refreshes.